Care & Advice for Your Chickens

 There are various water-soluble tonics, which you can add to their water to enhance their health.
 Live Apple Cider Vinegar is sometimes recommended as conditioner, but please don’t use it in galvanised drinkers as it will corrode the metal.

 It is important to have good access into the hen house in order to clean it out, weekly cleaning to remove soiled bedding and any build up of droppings is advisable.
 At least once a month you should completely gut the house and give it a good clean out with some poultry friendly disinfectant.
 Pay particular attention to all the corners, under the perches and roof space as this is where red mite will build up.
-Once the house is clean make sure that you use some sort of red mite repellent before adding clean bedding.
+Once the house is clean make sure that you use Nettex's MIte Kill range and Buz Busters Louse powder before adding clean bedding.

-What’s on the base of the house is for your ease of cleaning and not their comfort, as they should roost at night.
+What’s on the base of the house is for your ease of cleaning and not their comfort, as they should roost on the bars at night.
 The nest box should be deeper as they like to be quite comfortable when laying.
+You can use Aubiose in all these areas

-It is vital that you check for red mite on a regular basis, it lives in the house and feeds off the chickens at night.
-If there are a few that go unnoticed you will have thousands in a very short space of time, once they are in behind the structure of the house it’s virtually impossible to get rid of them.
+It is vital that you check for red mites on a regular basis, they live in the house and feed on the chickens' blood at night.
+If there are a few that go unnoticed you will soon have thousands in a very short space of time, once they are in behind the structure of the house it’s virtually impossible to get rid of them.

 It is essential to give each hen a check over every week, not that you need an excuse to cuddle them!
 This way you can check their general health and weight, watch out for parasites and just get them used to being handled.